 Just like any other opioid, there are fears of withdrawal, and the physical dangers are high.
 The withdrawal symptoms for methadone are the same as any other opioid, including:

 - Increased tearing or watery eyes.

 - Runny nose.

 - Shivering, trembling, or goosebumps.

 - Muscle aches or joint pain.

 - Abdominal cramps.

 We at Allure Detox understand the struggles of trying to quit methadone and can help you safely detox off this narcotic.
 To detox from methadone safely, addicted individuals must receive medical supervision.
-Our medically assisted West Palm Beach methadone detox center relies on comfort medication and around the clock care to safely make the process of coming off methadone much easier and less uncomfortable.
+Our medically assisted West Palm Beach methadone detox center relies on comfort medication and around-the-clock care to safely make the process of coming off methadone much easier and less uncomfortable.
 We know that methadone has a highly long half-life; that’s why men and women addicted to it must be tapered off slowly.
 By placing our patients on a supervised taper schedule, the likelihood of completing the detox process and treatment program is much higher.

 Each member of our West Palm Beach drug detox team specializes in methadone addiction recovery.
-Our center is modern and comfortable.
-We allow our clients to rest during their detox and attend counseling and group therapy sessions.
+Our detox center for methadone addiction is modern and comfortable.
+We allow our clients to rest during their detox for coming off methadone to attend counseling and group therapy sessions.
 Our counselors first help each patient understand that their addiction can be overcome with help and support.
 We focus on relapse prevention techniques so that once you’re off methadone, you’ll have the proper tools and knowledge in place to avoid using it again.
 Contact our methadone detox specialists around the clock for a confidential assessment.